Strathroy-Caradoc: History

-Strathroy was first colonized in 1832 by John Stewart Buchanan, accompanied by the explorer Sir Michael Jacques, at a location on the Sydenham River with flow and fall sufficient to power a gristmill.
+Strathroy was first settled in 1832 by John Stewart Buchanan, accompanied by the explorer Sir Michael Jacques, at a location on the Sydenham River with flow and fall sufficient to power a gristmill.
 A general store opened in the settlement in 1840.
 Strathroy was incorporated as a village in 1860 and became a town in 1872 under the motto "We Advance".
 Buchanan named the settlement after his hometown of Strathroy in Ireland, now a suburb of Omagh in County Tyrone, Northern Ireland.

 In 1866, The Age newspaper was established to compete with the already-established Western Dispatch newspaper.
 The Western Dispatch was purchased by The Age in 1923, which later became The Age Dispatch.
 The newspaper is still published weekly.

 From 1867 to 1945 the Mount Elgin Indian Residential School operated in Muncey.

 Sir Arthur Currie, who would later become the commander of Canadian forces in Europe during World War I, was born here on December 5, 1875.

 In the fall of 1876, Bixel Brewery opened in Strathroy, producing lager beer for a century before its closing.
 Other breweries in the town have included the "Western Steam Brewery", "Strathroy Brewing and Malting" and "West End Brewery".

 In 1896, the Strathroy Furniture Company opened its doors, and was renowned for nearly a century for making residential furniture.
 On July 15, 1992, the company declared bankruptcy and a liquidation sale was held in October 1992.

 On February 14, 1914, the first patients were admitted to what would become Strathroy Middlesex General Hospital.
 At the time, the hospital was municipally owned.
 The current building opened on June 23, 1962, as a two-story structure with 82 beds.
 The hospital was the location at which Native Canadian Dudley George succumbed to the gunshot wound he suffered at the Ipperwash Standoff at nearby Ipperwash Provincial Park on September 7, 1995.

 On January 13, 1954, West Middlesex Memorial Arena opened in Strathroy.
 To commemorate the occasion, the NHL's Montreal Canadiens played an exhibition game at the arena, defeating the local Junior 'B' team the Strathroy Rockets 14–3 in front of 3,100 spectators.

 In 2001, Strathroy merged with the former Township of Caradoc, creating the town of Strathroy-Caradoc.

 On March 22, 2004, the town's 117-year-old train station was destroyed by a fire that took more than 35 firefighters to get under control.
 Adolescent boys were charged with starting the fire.

 In 2005, Strathroy was connected to the Lake Huron Water Pipeline.
 This ended the town's existing reliance on groundwater and wells.

 On August 10, 2016, an Islamic State of Iraq and the Levant supporter from Strathroy, Aaron Driver, was killed in a taxi outside his home, after being shot by Royal Canadian Mounted Police and detonating one of two homemade bombs.
 The taxi driver was injured.
 Police suspected he intended to commit a suicide bombing in another public place.